 7. Choose your own [X]

-With so many rules to obey at school, students absolutely relish the freedom of choice.
+Let’s face it.
+Your school probably has a lot of rules for students to follow every day.
+Give them some power!
 Allow your students to choose a class project (within reason), the next lesson, or their seating arrangement.
-Talk about power!

 Recipients of this reward get to participate in a special kickball game.
 To mix things up, you can add another reward that allows recipients to pick their teams.

-Going along with the sports theme, think four square.
-It’s hard to become the four-square server, but what if that were a PBIS reward?
+Continuing with the sports theme, how about four square?
+It’s hard to become the four square server, but what if that was a PBIS reward?
 Your student could earn the first serving spot for a week.
 Be sure to emphasize that there should be no slamming 🙂

 10. Special bus seat

-Get the bus driver involved in the PBIS initiative.
+Get the bus driver involved in the PBIS framework initiative.
 How?
 Kids love picking their own seats, so make that a reward.
-Have the bus driver label and save a special seat or two.
+Ask the bus driver to label and save a couple of seats for your special students.

 Our recommendation: reserve the back row.
 Kids love it!